 Discount rate: The discount rate used to measure the total pension liability was 7.50%.
 In accordance with paragraph 43 of GASB 67, professional judgement was applied to determine that the System's projected fiduciary net position exceeds projected benefit payments for current active and inactive members for all years.
-Our analysis was based on the expectation that employers will continue to contribute at rates set by the Board, which exceed the actuarially determined contribution rate.
-The actuarially determined contribution rate is comprised of an employer normal cost payment and a payment to reduce the unfunded liability to zero by June 30, 2038.
+Our analysis was based on the expectation that the employer will continue to contribute an amount at least equal to the actuarially determined contribution, which is comprised of an employer normal cost payment and a payment to reduce the unfunded liability to zero by June 30, 2038, in accordance with Vermont statute.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.